Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Preliminary

 Let $\mathcal{G}=(\mathcal{V},\mathcal{E},\bfW)$ be a connected, undirected and weighted graph with neither loops nor multiple edges, where $\mathcal{V}=\{v_1,...,v_N\}$ is the set of vertices, $\mathcal{E}$ is the set of edges, and $\bfW\in\br^{N\times N}$ is the adjacency matrix with its entry $w_{ij}$ the nonnegative weight of the edge between the vertices $v_i$ and $v_j$.
 A graph signal $f:\mathcal{V}\to\br$ is a function defined on the vertices of the graph.
 Once the vertex order is fixed, the graph signal can be written as a vector $\bff:=(f(v_1),...,f(v_N))^{\top}\in\br^N$, where the $i$th component equals the value of $f$ on $v_i$.
 In this paper, we will not distinguish the difference between $f$ and $\bff$ if no confusion arises.

-A superscript $^\top$ denotes the matrix transpose operation.
+The superscript $^\top$ indicates the transpose operation.
 Function $\diag(\cdot)$ maps a vertor to a diagonal matrix, or a matrix to its diagonal.
 We denote by $\langle {\bfv},{\bfu}\rangle$ the inner product of the vectors $\bfu$ and $\bfv$ in the Euclidean space $\br^N$.
 The induced norm is called $2$-norm and denoted by $\|\bfu\|_2$.
-We adopt the following Dirichlet form to measure the oscillation of a signal $\bff$ \cite{shuman2013emerging}:
+We adopt the following Dirichlet form to measure the oscillation of a graph signal $\bff$ on $\mathcal{G}$ \cite{shuman2013emerging}:

-It is easy to see that the larger the value of $S_p(\bff)$, the stronger the signal oscillates and vice versa.
+It is easy to see that the larger the value of $S_2(\bff)$, the stronger the signal oscillates and vice versa.